K4G/k4g.github.io/_posts/2016-03-02-Why-I-want-to-do-more.md

 ---

 Hey, I’m Kiley.
 This is my introductory post.
-It kinda describes in a nutshell what I’m perseverating on at the moment.
+It kinda describes in a nutshell what I am perseverating on at the moment.
 It isn’t  a numbered list and doesn’t consist of any internet research (yet).
 But, if that type of thing interests you, then continue.

 I’ll start by saying i’m very analytical in a very non scientific way.
 I’m a numbers person, have a Masters in Finance and have worked with spreadsheets for years.
 I’ve turned this into an advantage for me because I can track and measure every experiment in my life.
 Which, by the way, everything I do is an experiment and this blog will feature many of them.

-By experimenting and measuring, I am allowing myself to do more by only continuing with the things that gives me the best results.
+By experimenting and measuring, I am allowing myself to do more by only continuing with the things that give me the best results.
 The reason for wanting to do more spans a lot of my life.
 From things/experiences  I want to give my family to the example I want to set for my daughter to the inspiration I want to be for those I come into contact with.
 I love meeting people who are not only driven, but mindful and efficient in their work.

 ---